RedTailBullet/test_rest_api/README.md

 ### Test case

 A test case should contains the following properties:

 1. description: The description of this test case.
 This description will be presented in the test report.
 2. requestData: The request data included url, apiName, body, param and method.
 3. setups: An array of setups for this test case
 4. config: A function which you can use it to setup your test case.
 The input of this function will be the setup array of this test case.
 5. expectedResult: The expected result from the API.
 The required result is the http code.
-If a data is presented, the runner will try to match the data with the body of the response.
+If a `data` is presented, the runner will try to match the data with the body of the response.
-6. result: This field will be created once the API has response.
+6. result: This field will be created once the API responses.
 It contains the http code and the body of the response.

 ### Test suite